sonnyp/Commit/README.md

 Reportedly, the issue with slow start-up times [has been fixed](https://blogs.gnome.org/alexl/2018/01/16/fixing-flatpak-startup-times/) but we won’t be seeing the improvements until Linux distributions start pushing out version 2.13.0 of the _fontconfig_ package.
 My own Pop!_OS 18.04 distribution has it at 2.12.6.
 It remains to be seen what the performance will be like once that fix lands.

-Also, I’m interested in seeing if [the Vala version](https://source.ind.ie/gnome/gnomit/vala) will perform any differently in this regard.
-I plan to [benchmark startup times](https://source.ind.ie/gnome/gnomit/gjs/issues/23) to get better insight into this.

 ## Development notes

 The following setting in _ind.ie.Gnomit.json_ allows the app to use mock data when run from Gnome Builder.
 If you want to test the behaviour of the app when it receives no command-line arguments from within Builder, remove this line.